Green Man Festival: Awards and press

 Renowned for its non-corporate, ethical approach, the Green Man Festival has won several awards including "Best Medium Sized Festival 2010", and "Grass Roots Festival 2012".
 In 2015, Green Man won "Best Festival" at the Live Music Business Awards.
 As Owner and Managing Director, Fiona Stewart received the Outstanding Achievement Award at the UK Festival Awards in 2013.
 It is the largest contemporary music and arts festival in Wales and has been given major event status by Welsh Government due to the festival's positive impact and wealth creation.

 Green Man receives regular features and reviews in international, national and local press.
 It was previously awarded 5 star reviews by the Guardian, The Times, NME and iPaper.
 The Quietus stated that it "stakes its claim as one of Europe's very finest festivals", the Guardian wrote that the 2018 festival "proved again why Green Man is one of the UK's most beloved festivals" and Cosmopolitan stated that "Green Man is the most queer-friendly festival in the UK".

 Line-ups

 The Green Man Festival line-ups have featured many notable bands over the years.

+2026

+The 2026 festival took place at Glanusk Park from 20 to 23 August.
+Headliners included Wolf Alice, Shame and Four Tet.